 6. Your Government Health Plan Coverage

-Before you choose a travel insurance plan, it is important to know the coverage of your government health plan.
-This is because many government health plans do not cover medical expenses incurred outside their geographical jurisdiction.
-So, if your government health plan does not cover medical expenses when you are traveling outside your own country, it is essential to get a travel insurance plan to cover such costs.
+Before selecting a travel insurance plan, it is crucial that you assess the coverage of your government health plan.
+Many do not cover expenses incurred outside their geographical jurisdictions if traveling overseas; so it would be wise to get travel insurance to cover those costs if necessary.

 7. What You Are Taking With You